craig-willis/csdms-2022-tutorial/6-matlab.md

 ## Key points
 * Whole Tale supports commercial software including MATLAB by using custom `repo2docker` buildpacks
 * MATLAB network licenses are provided by Jetstream host institutions and subject to terms of use
-* You can interact with MATLAB via Jupyter, the MATLAB Web Desktop, or XPRA (web-based VNC)
+* This exercise demonstrated the Jupyter Kernel integration, but you can also use the Web Desktop or XPRA (web-based VNC) environments.

 ## Next